NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Variability Measurements

 Next, we construct a mask used by SFFT to perform PSF matching, which masks out ``bad" pixels (e.g., saturated pixels, variable sources, etc.) and background pixels.
+The initial parameter selections for mask creation were based on configurations from \citet{nexus-edr}, but were adjusted in order to improve the subtraction for bright and extended sources.
+The quality of the resulting difference image is sensitive to bright and extended sources, so we construct our maps accordingly.
 We use \texttt{SExtractor} \citep{sextractor} to identify and extract source information on each cross-convolved cutout separately, using a minimum area of 5 pixels, a detection and analysis threshold of $1\sigma$ above the background, 64 deblending thresholds, and a minimum deblending contrast parameter of $10^{-3}$.
-Source pixels are removed from the mask if it has a \texttt{SExtractor} catalog value FLAG=0 and is either only detectable on one of the mosaics, or has a difference in AUTO magnitude greater than one.
+A source's pixels are removed from the mask if the source has a \texttt{SExtractor} catalog value FLAG=0 and is either only detectable on one of the mosaics, or has a difference in AUTO magnitude greater than one.
 Pixels identified by \texttt{SExtractor} as background are also removed from the mask.
 We then remove all pixels below $3\sigma$, where $\sigma$ is the standard deviation of the background pixels in either of the cross-convolved mosaics.
-For this standard deviation, we use the minimum between the standard deviation calculated from the whole mosaic, and the standard deviation calculated using only the cutout.
+For this standard deviation, we use the minimum between the standard deviation calculated from the whole mosaic and the standard deviation calculated using only the cutout.
 This helps in cutouts with large background fluxes, say due to a bright star.